Guidance from an Academy Consultant

 Throughout the pitching process, venture teams receive invaluable feedback from Ballard Center advisors.
 Many are or have been involved with private equity or venture capital as a profession which enables them to help ventures best position themselves to receive outside funding.

-- Best Idea is focused on early ideation and awards are $100 to $500.
+- Social Idea is focused on early ideation and these early-stage ventures may receive $200 to $1,000.

-- Best Product is based on the founding team’s ability to execute on their ideas and develop a working minimum viable product.
-Teams may receive $500 to $1,000.
+- Social Product is based on the founding team’s ability to execute on their ideas and develop a working minimum viable product.
+Teams may receive up to $2,000.

 Students are also encouraged to participate in other social business competitions to gain exposure and funding for their ideas.
 Check out the following programs: